Early registration cutoff is Friday, October 27th

 Gaillard Center - Charleston, SC

-Registration is open for the rescheduled Annual Meeting and you can register at the blue button link below for the new November, 17th date.
+Registration is open for the rescheduled Annual Meeting and you can register at the blue button link below.

 Registration for the rescheduled 2017 ASID Carolinas Annual Meeting in Charleston is open.
 Click on the button below to register online today.
 Early registration cutoff is October 27th.